b57zheng/RISC-V_Processor/README.md

 ## Simulation and Verification
 Simulation is performed using **Verilator v4.210** and waveform inspection with **GTKWave**.
-Testbenches and golden traces are provided via the course repository to validate:
+Testbenches and golden traces are used to validate:
 - Instruction decoding correctness
 - Register file read/write timing
 - ALU and branch execution results